nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 Depending on your site's situation, we ask you to share clinical and demographic data using one of the following three options:

+### Option 1: Sharing an existing spreadsheet

+If your site already has a spreadsheet containing the clinical and demographic variables for all participants, you can share this directly.
+Please make sure the file is in a machine-readable format: a single CSV or TSV file is preferred, with all variables as columns and all participants as rows.
+Avoid Excel files with multiple tabs, merged cells, or comments.
+For this option, we ask you to create a data dictionary using Neurobagel.
+We are currently finalizing our list with variables of interest and instructions on how to use Neurobagel.
+More information soon!

-### Option 1: Manual entry via Castor (prospective sites or small N)
+### Option 2: Manual entry via Castor (prospective sites or small N)

 If your site is just getting started or has a relatively small number of participants, you can enter your data directly into our Castor database.
+More information about data entry using Castor can be found [here](https://helpdesk.castoredc.com/hc/en-us/articles/27071695733277-Doing-data-entry-in-CDMS).
 Please send us an email and we will provide you with access and instructions.
 No data dictionary is needed for this option.

-### Option 2: EU-NN data sharing
+### Option 3: EU-NN data sharing

-If your site is part of the EU-NN, we can request the relevant data directly from the EU-NN on your behalf, with your permission.
+If your participants are also included in the EU-NN database, you can request an export of the relevant data directly from the EU-NN.
+This requires an export of your EU-NN data accompanied by a reference file with matching MRI IDs, as well as some more data that is not included in the EU-NN.
 Please reach out to the NICHY core team to arrange this.
-For this option, we ask you to create a data dictionary using [Neurobagel](https://enigma-infra.github.io/ENIGMA-PD/resources/how_to_guides/neurobagel/).

-### Option 3: Sharing an existing spreadsheet

-If your site already has a spreadsheet containing the clinical and demographic variables for all participants, you can share this directly.
-Please make sure the file is in a machine-readable format: a single CSV or TSV file is preferred, with all variables as columns and all participants as rows.
-Avoid Excel files with multiple tabs, merged cells, or comments.
-For this option, we ask you to create a data dictionary using [Neurobagel](https://enigma-infra.github.io/ENIGMA-PD/resources/how_to_guides/neurobagel/).

 ## Data sharing protocol